webman/push

 var connection = new Push({

-auth: '/plugin/webman/push/auth' // subscription authentication (private channel only)
+auth: '/plugin/webman/push/auth' // Subscription authentication (for private channels only)

 });